Analysis | Could Democrats get rid of the filibuster next year?

 That’s been the argument made by pro-nuclear-option lawmakers for months now: Maybe Democrats will pay later next time they’re in the minority for getting rid of the filibuster.
 But the chance to change lives with the legislation now is too good to pass up.
 The last time Democrats had control of Washington to do big things was in 2009, nearly a decade ago.
 They reformed the health insurance industry but did not deal with gun control or climate change or racial inequality.

-Maybe it’s not coming right away in January, but it may only be a matter of time before the Senate gets rid of the filibuster for legislation, predicted Sarah Binder, a parliamentary expert with the Brookings Institution.
+Maybe it’s not coming right away in January, but it may be only a matter of time before the Senate gets rid of the filibuster for legislation, predicted Sarah Binder, a parliamentary expert with the Brookings Institution.

 The Senate hasn’t really looked back from getting rid of the filibuster for political appointees.
-Democrats couldn’t stop Betsy DeVos from leading the Department of Education, or Neil M. Gorsuch and Brett M. Kavanaugh from getting on the Supreme Court.
+Democrats couldn’t stop Betsy DeVos from leading the Education Department, or Neil M. Gorsuch and Brett M. Kavanaugh from getting on the Supreme Court.
 And yet a number of them are still talking about peeling back the filibuster even further.

 “It’s hard to put the toothpaste back in the tube,” Binder told The Fix in 2019, when this came up during the Democratic primary.